check-spelling/zephyr/boards/arm/nrf51_blenano/doc/index.rst

 The DAPLink USB board acts as a dongle.
 DAPLink debug probes appear on the host computer as a USB disk.
 It also regulates 5V from USB to 3.3V via the onboard LDO to power Nano.

-More information about Nano and DAPLink can be found at the `RedBear Github`_.
+More information about Nano and DAPLink can be found at the `RedBear GitHub`_.

 Programming and Debugging
 *************************